Museo Poldi Pezzoli

 During World War II, the museum was severely damaged and many paintings were completely destroyed.
 Others survived and those damaged but repairable were restored.
 The palazzo itself was rebuilt and in 1951 it was reopened to the public.

-One of the museum’s highlights is the armoury, a magnificent hall with a large variety of weapons and armour.
-Moreover, visitors should not miss the Golden Room, where the museum's masterpieces are like the: Lamentation over the Dead Christ with Saints by Botticelli and Ritratto di giovane dama by Antonio Pollaiolo.
+One of the museum’s highlights is the armory, a magnificent hall with a large variety of weapons and armor.
+Moreover, visitors should not miss the Golden Room, where some of the museum's most important masterpieces are Lamentation over the Dead Christ with Saints by Botticelli and Ritratto di Giovane dama by Antonio Pollaiolo.

 Definitely worth visiting